Tom-A-Roberts/Tom-A-Roberts/README.md

   > - Tested on up to 56 CPU cores in parallel to ensure close-to-linear speed scaling.
   > - Achieved a mark of 84%.

-* ## Wrote simple Neural Network library from scratch at the age of 15
+* ## Wrote a Neural Network library from scratch at the age of 15
   > <img src="Gifs/SignWave.gif" height="250" title="">
   > <img src="Gifs/Classification.gif" height="200" title="">
   > <img src="Gifs/Digits.gif" height="200" title="">